Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Problem Definition

 where the minimization is taken over the sampling locations and the pre-sampling filter.

 We assume that $H(\omega)$ is a real LTI filter such that

-meaning that the frequency gain of the signal is at most one; in other words, we assume that the filter is passive and hence cannot increase the signal energy in each frequency.
-In particular, all pass filters $|H(\omega)|=1$ satisfy this assumption.
-The reason for introducing this assumption is that we can always normalize the power gain of the filter by scaling the sampling noise power.
+meaning that the frequency gain of the filter is at most one; in other words, we assume that the filter is passive and hence cannot increase the signal energy in each frequency.
+In particular, all-pass filters $|H(\omega)|=1$ satisfy this assumption.\footnote{The reason for introducing this assumption is that we can always normalize the power gain of the filter by scaling the sampling noise power.
 More specifically, replacing some given $H(\omega)$ with $\alpha H(\omega)$ for some $\alpha$, changes $\tilde{S}(t_i)$ to $\alpha \tilde{S}(t_i)$.
 Hence, $Y_i=\tilde{S}(t_i)+Z_i$ would change to $Y_i=\alpha\tilde{S}(t_i)+Z_i$.
-But reconstruction from $Y_i$'s yields the same distortion as the reconstruction from $Y_i/\alpha$, which is equivalent to dividing the noise power by $\alpha$.
+But reconstruction from $Y_i, (i=1, 2, \dots, M)$ yields the same distortion as the reconstruction from $Y_i/\alpha$, which is equivalent to dividing the noise power by $\alpha$.}